 What causes fibrosis?

-Your liver works very hard.
+The liver works very hard.
 A healthy liver has a repair system to deal with worn out, dead or damaged cells.

 This repair system uses collagen a bit like scaffolding.
 It supports an area that is being repaired.
 In a healthy liver, once the repair is complete, the collagen is removed.

-What happens if I have fibrosis?
+What happens if someone has fibrosis?

 If fibrosis is not stopped it can lead to cirrhosis